Skip to Content

 This article contains affiliate links.
 We may receive compensation if you make a purchase at no additional cost to you.

-Luxury Cocktails at the Aviary in Chicago
+Luxury Cocktails At The Aviary In Chicago

 There are plenty of surprises at The Aviary in Chicago.
 This haven for luxury cocktails, helmed by Grant Achatz, takes the art of mixology to a new level.

-The Aviary in Chicago Illinois
+In the Rocks Cocktail at The Aviary in Chicago

-Drinking at The Aviary bar is no bargain – our two luxury cocktails and one dessert cost us $82.
+As we sat in The Aviary’s luxurious, dimly lit lounge, we marveled at Grant Achatz’s mecca for fancy cocktails with a price tag to match.
+Drinking at The Aviary bar is no bargain – our two luxury cocktails and one dessert cost us $82 in 2014.
 That’s a hefty price even in Chicago.

 We paid the bill without much of a thought as do many who worship at the Chicago temples of the star chef.
 You have to give Achatz and Nick Kokonas credit.
 They have built a blockbuster luxury dining brand, and diners will pay exorbitant prices for their restaurants, us included.